Dynamical ideals of non-commutative rings: Introduction

 Formally, the ideal of a commutative ring $R$ is defined as a subset $I\subseteq R$, such that $I$ is additively closed and $IR\subseteq I$.
 However, the true power of the ideals comes from their geometry.
 For instance, if $R$ is the coordinate ring of an affine variety $V$, then the prime ideals of $R$ make up a topological space homeomorphic to $V$.
 This link between algebra and geometry is critical, e.g. for the Weil Conjectures [Weil 1949] \cite{Wei1}.

 Although the notion of an ideal adapts to the non-commutative rings using the left, right and two-sided ideals, such an approach seems devoid of meaningful geometry.
 The drawback is that the ``coordinate rings'' in non-commutative geometry are usually simple, i.e. have only trivial ideals \cite[Section 5.3.1]{N}.
+Moreover, such rings contain the idempotent elements (projections) and therefore the Ore localization of a domain fails in general.

 The aim of our note is an analog of the ideals for simple non-commutative rings $R$ arising in the geometry of elliptic curves \cite[Section 6.5.1]{N} and topology of the 4-dimensional manifolds \cite{Nik2}.
 Our construction is similar to [Kummer 1847] \cite{Kum1}.
 Roughly, the idea is this.
 Instead of a subset $I\subseteq R$, we take a partition $\mathscr{D}_{\alpha}$ of $R$ by the orbits $\{\alpha^{\mathbf{Z}}(x)~|~x\in R\}$ of an outer automorphism $\alpha: R\to R$.
 Let $\alpha$ be given by the formula: